imacrayon/alpine-ajax/README.md

 ## Events

-When an AJAX request is triggered it emits a few events which you can hook into.
+When an AJAX request is triggered it emits a few event hooks:

 Event Name | Description
 ---|---